tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/Fixed Effects Assumptions.md

 author: "Valerie Vossen"
 authorlink: "https://nl.linkedin.com/in/valerie-vossen"
 aliases:
-  - /paneldata
+  - /fixedeffectsassumptions
-  - /run/paneldata/
+  - /run/fixedeffectsassumptions/
-  - /run/paneldata
+  - /run/fixedeffectsassumptions
 ---

 # Overview

 This building block covers the Fixed Effects regression assumptions.
 These 4 assumptions should hold in a Fixed Effects regression model in order to establish unbiasedness of Ordinary Least Squares (OLS).

-To refresh your understanding of panel data and fixed effects, you can refer to the [panel data building block]().
+To refresh your understanding of panel data and fixed effects, you can refer to the [panel data building block](/paneldata.md).
 For a comprehensive explanation of fixed effects regressions in R, check the [`fixest` building block](https://tilburgsciencehub.com/building-blocks/analyze-data/regressions/fixest/).

 The assumptions are taken from the online course [Introduction to Econometrics with R](https://www.econometrics-with-r.org/10.5-tferaaseffer.html).